AniTrend/android-emojify/README.md

 Inspired by [vdurmont/emoji-java](https://github.com/vdurmont/emoji-java), emoji4j adds more goodies and helpers to deal with emojis.
 The emoji data is based on the database from [github/gemoji](https://github.com/github/gemoji) and ASCII emoticons data from [wooorm/emoticon](https://github.com/wooorm/emoticon).

+###### This project is already being used in [AniTrend](https://anitrend.co/)

 # Known Issues

 1. Converting of html entities to emojies may not always display the emoji on a given android device if the target device does not have the suggested emoticons e.g. android 4.3 does not have some emoticons available in android 5.0+

+# Suggestions

-2. Depending on the complexity of the string passed the conversion may take a second or two which may make your divice jitter, I strongly suggest doing conversions in a background thread.
-This could be between sending a network request.
+1. Depending on the complexity of the string passed the conversion may take a second or two which may make your application jitter, I strongly suggest doing conversions in a background thread.
+This could be between sending a network request or recieving it.
+2. If you are using a markdown library like __[txtmark](https://github.com/rjeschke/txtmark)__ you can skip convertion of __HexHtml & HtmlCodes__ to emoji and just pass the text to a __[Spanned](https://developer.android.com/reference/android/text/Spanned.html)__

 # Getting Started